Ball valve: Materials of construction

 There are many different types of seats and seals that are used in ball valves as well.
-Each has specific applications they are good for due to the chemical compatibility, pressures, and temperatures.
-Some of the materials used are:
+Valves are usually manufactured with different materials, each with specific applications they are good for due to their chemical compatibility, pressures, and temperatures.
+Some of the commonly used materials include brass, stainless steel, bronze etc. These material choices ensure that valves are suitable for their respective functions, providing efficient and reliable performance in various industries and applications.